novah451/csub-senior-project/README.md

 ## Prerequisites

 * You must register an account with the [Climate Data Store](https://cds.climate.copernicus.eu/how-to-api) and follow their steps for setting up your API Key according to your operating system.
-* Microsoft's Aurora seems to only use CUDA architecture, meaning that if you do not possess an Nvidia GPU, it is **HIGHLY RECOMMENDED** you use the graphcast model.
+* Microsoft's Aurora seems to only use CUDA architecture for now.
+Therefore, if you are not using a Nvidia GPU, you can **ONLY** use the graphcast model.
 * NOTICE: `weather.py` and both models only use data from a predefined date and output a forecast for a predetermined time as well.
 The team plans on changing this in the future, but if you currently already have the computer skills to do so, you may change it **AT YOUR OWN RISK**

 ## Steps-to-Follow
 1. Download the repository

    You can download the repository as either a zip file or by cloning using Git.

 2. Create a Python Virtual Enviroment and Download Required Packages

-   In the main directory, run `python3 -m venv .venv` to create the folder, run `source .venv/bin/activate` to enter the virtual environment, and download all the necessary packages by using the commands `pip install --upgrade https://github.com/deepmind/graphcast/archive/master.zip` for GraphCast and `pip install microsoft-aurora` for Aurora.
-It is **recommded** that you use both commands, as some packages found with Aurora may be in the files for GraphCast and vice versa.
+   In the main directory, run `python3 -m venv .venv` to create the folder and use `source .venv/bin/activate` to enter the virtual environment.
+To download all the necessary packages, use the command `pip install -r requirements.txt`.

-   * Note from Developers: There **MIGHT** be some packages that do NOT get downloaded even after using both commands.
-Therefore, we kindly ask that you download whatever may be needed until we can build a comprehensive list of every dependency needed.
-One of these can be google cloud storage; if this is the case, use `pip install google-cloud-storage`.
+   * Note from Developers: Some packages required to run the Aurora model are **NOT** included in the requirements.txt document.
+If you would like to run this model, run the command `pip install microsoft-aurora`, which should download the few remaining packages needed (mainly Nvidia-based dependencies).

 3. Run the setup file: `python3 setup.py`

    Running this file generates the folder structure required for the program.
 It also downloads any files required by either model to work locally.